-Students will be encouraged to speak clearly and confidently in a variety of situations.
-They will learn to listen attentively to their peers and teachers.
-Skills such as maintaining eye contact, voice projection, using notes or palm cards, will be developed through oral presentations and class and group discussions etc.
+Our students will be taught skills to develop their speaking and listening competency.
+This includes speaking clearly and confidently in a variety of situations; learning to listen attentively to their peers and teachers, maintaining eye contact, voice projection and using notes or palm cards.
+These skills will be developed through oral presentations and class and group discussions.

-Be self motivated to read for pleasure or to satisfy a purpose Use appropriate reading strategies for pleasure, research or information Read a text to find the main idea and key information Formulate and apply research skills using different texts Enjoy and respond critically to literature
+Our students are self motivated readers who read for pleasure or to satisfy a purpose They use appropriate reading strategies to find the main idea and key information; formulate and apply research skills using different texts and enjoy and respond critically to literature.

 The students will enjoy varied learning experiences to become effective communicators-

 Journal writing (Recounts) Creative writing - developing a distinguishable story line and grammatically correct sentence structure (Narratives) Learning to use appropriate punctuation Beginning to select a range of descriptive and precise vocabulary Using planning, editing proofreading and publishing skills in writing Using a variety of writing forms - letter writing, postcards, instructions, poetry, legends etc Explanation, Exposition, Procedure Writing, Recount, Narrative, Information Reports

 Students are given words at their level to provide confidence and extension.
 Interest and topic words are integrated into weekly spelling tasks.

 Our program includes;

 Using resources - alphabet lists, dictionaries, thesaurus, charts, diagrams, word lists Students are encouraged to have a go at spelling unknown words before they seek help Extending vocabulary and being able to use these words appropriately in their writing

 The spelling words are developed from:

 Commonly used words in everyday writing Smartwords differentiated spelling program